 Explore Outdoors in the Winter

 Oregonians embrace the foggy, damp weather and hike, run and play outside year-round.
-Head to your favorite parks, trails and sledding slopes.
+Head to your favorite parks, trails or sledding slopes.
 From walking on a winter beach to playing in the snow, winter offers fresh, invigorating outdoor adventures.

-Rainy Day Hikes Feb 28
+Rainy Day Hikes Oct 27

 Guides & Lists